 Day Two Coromandel

-We feel in love with the Coromandel which was why we stayed a few nights.
+We fell in love with the Coromandel which was why we stayed a few nights.
 The scenery, small beach towns and kind locals will always have a special place in my heart.
 We especially loved Hot Water Beach.
 If you didn’t know, a hot water river runs below the earth's surface and into the Pacific Ocean at Hot Water Beach.
 Two hours before or after low tide, you can grab your shovel and dig out your own personal spa!
 Long stretches of white beach surround you, as hot water fills your personal hot tub!
 Best hands-on science lesson EVER!
 Brian got to flex his muscles and do some digging while the kids sat back at watched.
-This amazing sunset was at HaHei Beach – another incredible spot in the area – the colours across the night sky were spectacular!
+This amazing sunset was at Hahei Beach – another incredible spot in the area – the colours across the night sky were spectacular!

 Hot Water Beach.

 Sunset Hahei Beach.